Australia at the Paralympics: History

 The Paralympic Games had their beginnings in the Stoke Mandeville Games, held at the Stoke Mandeville Hospital, a spinal hospital in the United Kingdom.
 The first Games was in 1948, originally designed for patients of the hospital.
 The first Australian representative was 19 year old Charlene Todman, who had travelled to the hospital due to a lack of suitable care for spinal injuries in Australia at the time, competing in Archery at the 1951 games.

 The annual Stoke Mandeville Games would stage their first event in a new host city in 1960, with Rome hosting the 9th International Stoke Mandeville Games.
 The aim was to continue to host the annual games in Stoke Mandeville and every four years in a new host city, akin to the Summer Olympics, with the closing ceremony of the 1960 Summer Olympics also in Rome having occurred only six days earlier.
 Australia sent 12 representatives, with the team having to raise £10,000 to fund their travel.
 Representatives were also expected to compete in multiple events, with Ross Sutton who had been paralysed in a Tiger Moth crash two years earlier, earning Australia's first Gold Medal in Archery.
 Australia would leave with three Gold Medals.

 Australia would send athletes to every subsequent Paralympic Games, including the 1976 Winter Paralympics, although due to the organisers only allowing amputees, blind or visually impaired athletes, Australia's only representative skier Ron Finneran was unable to compete due to childhood Polio having impaired a leg and arm.
 After arguing with Ludwig Guttmann, the head of the Paralympic movement, and almost coming to blows.
-Finneran carried the Australian flag at the Opening Ceremony and tested the courses before competition.
+Finneran carried the Australian flag at the opening ceremony and tested the courses before competition.

-Australia hosted the 2000 Summer Paralympics in Sydney, topping the Medal tally for the first time with 63 golds and is scheduled to host the 2032 Summer Paralympics in Brisbane.
+Australia hosted the 2000 Summer Paralympics in Sydney, topping the Medal tally for the first time with 63 golds and Brisbane is scheduled to host the 2032 Summer Paralympics.